xaviernadal/browser-workflow/README.md

 - save < workspace > : Saves the urls of the tabs opened in your browser under the name < workspace >.
 - < workspace >: Opens all the tabs saved under this name.

-The list shows all the workspaces with designed Urls.
+The list shows all the workspaces with designed URLs.

 ### Example
 chmod +x work.py